 CSU men's basketball at Wyoming - March 8, 2014 (Don Reichert)

-CSU men's basketball vs. Weber State - Nov.
-16, 2013 (Dan Byers)
+CSU men's basketball vs. San Jose State - March 5, 2014 (Dan Byers)

 Larry Eustachy, the 2000 Associated Press and U.S. Basketball Writers Association National Coach of the Year, enters his second season as head coach of the Colorado State men's basketball program in 2013-14.
 He was introduced as the 19th head coach in the history of the CSU basketball on April 12, 2012.